jkyoo74/agens_rest_api/README.md

 # AgensGraph RESTFul API
 - Author: Jungkeun Yoo

 ## INTRODUCTION
-AgensGraph already has RESTFul APIs.
+AgensGraph supports RESTFul APIs for accessing AgensGraph.
-User can use these APIs to access AgensGraph.

-This contains descriptions of there APIs.
+This document includes descriptions of there APIs.

 ## REQUIREMENT
 * AgensGraph as a Graph Database Server